collegeaffairs/DAA/README.md

 # DAA

-1. i.
-Implement Insertion Sort (The program should report the number of comparisons) ii.
-Implement Merge Sort (The program should report the number of comparisons)
+1. Implement Insertion Sort (The program should report the number of comparisons)
+2. Implement Merge Sort (The program should report the number of comparisons)
-2. Implement Heap Sort(The program should report the number of comparisons)
+3. Implement Heap Sort(The program should report the number of comparisons)
-3. Implement Randomized Quick sort (The program should report the number of comparisons)
+4. Implement Randomized Quick sort (The program should report the number of comparisons)
 4. Implement Radix Sort
 5. Implement Bucket Sort